Y0ursTruly/webject/README.md

 let myToken=myWebject.addToken(1,null,"my_key")
 //null/no value/undefined would mean sharing the original object from the serve function and "my_key" would be the value returned IF that is a unique token
 ```
-<br>On top of that, in the newest addition so far, the default way of sharing the objects is in a **minimal** configuration(minimal as in it only shares the difference of the object upon change which makes it a good bit faster).
+<br>On top of that, the default way of sharing the objects is in a **minimal** configuration(minimal as in it only shares the difference of the object upon change which makes it a good bit faster).
 However, just to keep options open, there is a **notMinimal** setting you can have(the slower but old versions' way of sharing the object)
 <br>*eg*:
 ```js
 let myToken=myWebject.addToken(1,null,null,true) //the slower non-minimal way(versions BELOW 1.2.2)